FAQs and Guides

 Court of Appeal

-The Court of Appeal will sit in panels of five judges; three legal and two technical.
-The three legal judges will come from different contracting member states.
+The Court of Appeal sits in panels of five judges; three legal and two technical.
+The three legal judges come from different contracting member states.

 Local Division* Regional Division* Central Division* Court of Appeal